 NCTE is a cosponsor of the week and a long-time member of the Banned Books Week Coalition (BBWC).
 The BBWC is here to support the community of readers, including students, educators, librarians, and booksellers, in the United States and abroad.

-Saturday, September 28, will mark Let Freedom Read Day, a day of action against censorship
+Saturday, September 28, was Let Freedom Read Day, a day of action against censorship

 For decades, NCTE has worked with schools and educators on to stand up for intellectual freedom and provide anti-censorship resources.
 If you are facing a challenge, please consult the NCTE Intellectual Freedom Center to make a report, access resources, or contact NCTE.